Avenida Aquilino de la Guardia

 A modern construction in quasi–neo–classical style, this gracious hotel evokes images of a clubby hotel in downtown Paris or London––a feeling enhanced by its close proximity to many of the city's leading restaurants, nightclubs, and stores.
 This stylish hotel is recessed from the street with just sufficient room for your taxi or car to alight beneath the small port cochere entrance, where bellboys are usually (although not always) on hand.
 Mahogany–and–glass doors open to a shining reception lobby with oriental rugs atop a gleaming marble floor.
 Orchid arrangements add notes of soothing calm, while tasteful contemporary art adds a further note of color.
 No reception counter here.
 Instead, the well–groomed receptionist and concierge welcome guests behind more personable mahogany desks.

 The rooms here offer soothing sophistication, melding elegant Edwardian touches into a contemporary chic.
 Graciously combining blood reds and bottle greens and whites and golds, the overall effect is harmonious and inviting, enhanced by original works by Panama's leading contemporary artists.
 Fresh orchids await your arrival, as does a fruit plate.
 Half–canopied mahogany king beds with orthopedic mattresses are standard in most rooms (seven rooms have queens), and bathrobes and slippers are laid out with nightly turn–down service.
-Standard features include an overstuffed lounge chair, executive desk, an armoire, side tables and lamps, the to–be–expected minibar and safe, plus fax machines—a nice touch—and CD/DVD players.
+Standard features include an overstuffed lounge chair, executive desk, an armoire, side tables and lamps, the to–be–expected minibar and safe, plus iPod docks and CD/DVD players.
 Gleaming with pink marble, the gracious bathrooms boast huge walk–in showers and separate tubs, heaps of towels and toiletries, plus hair–dryers.
-If you want a view of the city, opt for a corner room on the top floor.
-Alas, only one of the three floors is for non–smokers.
+If you want a view of the city, opt for a corner room on the top floor or a suite in the new tower.
+The latter are really full condos put into a rental pool and are ideal for families or those staying more than a few nights.

 Web Address: www.thebristol.com